Sun Wukong and the Buddhist Saint Mulian

 Fig. 3 – A modern (metal?) relief simultaneously symbolizing Pangu’s separation of heaven and earth and the decay of his body into earthly features and celestial bodies (larger version).
 Take note of the eye-like sun.
 Found on this news article about the god.

 Giant characters were obviously not a new concept to Chinese literature by the Ming.
-An earlier example comes to us from The Story of How Tripitaka of the Great Tang Procures the Scriptures, the 13th-century precursor of Journey to the West.
+An earlier example comes to us from The Story of How Tripitaka of the Great Tang Procures the Scriptures, the thirteenth-century precursor of Journey to the West.
 Chapter six sees Monkey transform his golden-ringed monk’s staff “into a gigantic Yakşa whose head touched the sky and whose feet straddled the earth.
 In his hands he grasped a demon-subduing cudgel.
 His body was blue as indigo, his hair red as cinnabar” (Wivell, 1994, p.
 1189) (fig. 4).
 This line simultaneously predicts Sun’s goliath form and blunt weapon (that touches heaven and earth like the head and feet of the yaksha) and Erlang’s monstrous appearance (i.e. his green skin and red hair).

 Fig. 4 – A guardian yaksha statue, Bangkok, Thailand (larger version).
 Take note of the large stature, blue skin, and club.
 Found on this article.

-III.
-Possible ties to Hindu Mythology
+3. Possible Ties to Hindu Mythology

 Yakşas or Yakshas (Ch: Yecha, 夜叉) appear in Hindu, Jain, and Buddhist scriptures as the assistants or protectors of divine beings.
 They are possessed of great magical powers and can do anything from flying to shape-changing (Dalal, 2014, p.
 470; Buswell & Lopez, 2014, p.
 1018).
 These nature spirits are often depicted in early religious art as portly dwarves (fig. 5), an element of iconography that they share with Vamana, the fifth avatar of the supreme deva Vishnu.
 This connection is important because the avatar is celebrated for his ability to eclipse the universe.
 According to Hindu mythology, Vishnu takes the form of the dwarf Brahmin when a benevolent asura named Mahabali wrestles control of the cosmos from the gods.
 Vamana visits the king during a great sacrifice, during which the asura grants gifts, and humbly requests only as much land as he can cover in three strides.
 But when his wish is granted, the deceptively small priest grows to cosmic proportions, “mightily waxing, swelling in every limb, with his first stride stepp[ing] beyond the sun and moon, with his second reach[ing] the limits of the universe, and with his third return[ing] to set his foot on the head of the conquered foe” (Zimmer & Campbell, 1992/1946, p.
 132).
 With his feat (pun intended), Vishnu regains control of heaven (step one) and earth (step two), while simultaneously banishing the asura to the underworld (step three) (Dalal, 2014, p.
 442).